q3769/conottle/README.md

         }

         int totalClients = 2;
-        assertEquals(totalClients, conottle.sizeOfActiveExecutors(), "should be 1:1 between a client and its executor");
+        assertEquals(totalClients, conottle.totalActiveExecutors(), "should be 1:1 between a client and its executor");
         info.log("none of {} will be done right away", futures);
         for (Future<Task> future : futures) {
             assertFalse(future.isDone());